 Check the Redis CLI documentation by typing.

-Connect to the Redis-CLI by typing the Redis-CLI command and then type the ping command to verify if the redis servers are running.
+Connect to the Redis-CLI by typing the Redis-CLI command and then typing the ping command to verify if the redis servers are running.

 127.0.0.1:6379> ping PONG

 We can easily fetch all the configurations present in our redis instance with the config command.
 Let’s fetch all the redis configs.

 127.0.0.1:6379> CONFIG GET * 1) "rdbchecksum" 2) "yes" 3) "daemonize" 4) "no" 5) "io-threads-do-reads" 6) "no" 7) "lua-replicate-commands" 8) "yes" ........<supressed o/p>........... ........<supressed o/p>...........
 331) "notify-keyspace-events" 332) "" 333) "bind" 334) "" 335) "oom-score-adj-values" 336) "0 200 800"

 If you wish to fetch any particular config, you can quickly get that by typing the property name after the config

 127.0.0.1:6379> config get tls-replication 1) "tls-replication" 2) "no"

 with the set command; we can insert data into the redis server.
 Let’s run this command and verify the outcome.

 127.0.0.1:6379> set my_key my_value OK 127.0.0.1:6379> 127.0.0.1:6379> set my_key2 my_value2 OK